jclehner/nmrpflash/README.md

 to the same network, using either Wi-Fi or Ethernet.

 Usage sequence of events:
+1. Turn off the router
-1. Connect ethernet cable from computer to router's LAN1
+2. Connect ethernet cable from computer to router's LAN1
-2. Run nmrpflash on command line
+3. Run nmrpflash on command line
-3. Turn on the router.
+4. Turn on the router.

 All available network interfaces can be listed using